Expenses you probably didn’t know you could claim at tax time

 Personal contributions to your superannuation from your after-tax income are tax deductible for most people under 75.
 The ATO has the forms and nitty-gritty details.
 You must complete an s290-170 form before you lodge your tax return if you intend to claim for personal deductible contributions.
 And you will need acknowledgement from the trustee of the fund to claim the deduction.

 - The ATO says claims must be directly related to earning your income (different rules apply if you work solely from home and depending on whether or not you have a dedicated office space).
-You must also have spent the money and not been reimbursed, and if your total deductions are over $300, you must have written evidence for it.
+You must also have spent the money and not been reimbursed.

 - So what sort of records will you need to supply?
 Receipts and invoices for equipment or asset purchases and sales and expense claims and repairs; payment summaries; sufficiently detailed bank statements; contracts; and tenant rental records are examples of records used to prove tax deduction claims.